dvishist/task-manager-api/README.md

 # task-manager-api
 Simple Task manager API for storing and managing tasks.
+Made with Node & Express.
+Data stored in mongoDB cloud.

 - functionality to create update and delete user profiles, with an image avatar.
 - functionality to create update and delete tasks, specific to the user.